sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

 :Values: * Number of days
 :From version: 4.0.0
 :Description:
-    Number of days to keep track of files transfered in the past.
+    The number of days to keep track of files transferred in the past.

     Already transferred files are not re-transferred as long as they have the same name, size, and modified timestamp.